NeowayLabs/neowaylabs.github.io/_posts/2021-11-23-neoways-feature-store.md

     df.expect_column_min_to_be_between("partnersCount", min_value=0, max_value=100)
 ```

-We've moved from an approach using unit tests to an new approach using data tests to make it easier to add features without putting the quality aside.
+We've moved from an approach using unit tests to a new approach using data tests to make it easier to add features without putting the quality aside.
 Using the traditional software engineering unit tests for feature code discourages data scientists from using the tool to contribute with new features.
 For this purpose, we've adopted [Great Expectations](https://greatexpectations.io/) to run the quality pipeline successfully.

 ### CI/CD pipeline

 The project uses a CI/CD pipeline for running the features pipelines on three different branch types: feature, develop, and master branches.
-The pipeline includes default tasks to build, lint, and test project code, but it also includes feature pipeline steps such as to run expectations test, register schemas, ingest file to the data lake, publish dataset to Kafka.
+The pipeline includes default tasks to build, lint, and test project code, but it also includes feature pipeline steps such as running expectations test, registering schemas, ingesting files to the data lake, publishing datasets to Kafka.

 |         | build | lint | tests | transform | expectations | register | ingest | publish |
 |---------|-------|------|-------|-----------|--------------|----------|--------|---------|